BukanMedium/BukanMedium.github.io/_posts/2020-02-02-Books Ratingg.md

 **The Subtle Art of Not Giving a Fck** by Mark Manson <br>
 ![Asubtleartofnotgivingafuck.jpg](/assets/images/Asubtleartofnotgivingafuck.jpg) <br>
 {% include 4.75star.html %} <br>
-The Art of Not Giving a F*ck by Mark Manson Buku pengembangan diri dengan cara yang nggak biasa.
-Mantap.
+The Art of Not Giving a Fck by Mark Manson Buku pengembangan diri dengan cara yang nggak biasa.
+Mantap. <br>
+[Click](/assets/doc/Subtle Art Of Not Giving Fck Essential.pdf) for important quotes in this book

 <br>
 <br>